kjolley/BIGSdb_documentation/dbase_setup.rst

 file uses the format 'field:attribute="value"' on each line, e.g. ::

    date_received:required="yes"

 .. _field_validation_rules:

 ******************************
 Setting field validation rules
 ******************************
-Sometimes it may be necessary to restrict the allowed values in one field depending on the values submitted for another field.
+Sometimes it may be necessary to restrict the allowed values in one isolate field depending on the values submitted for another field.
 It is possible to do this using field validation rules.
 These combine one or more conditions which all have to match for validation to fail and an isolate record upload to be rejected.

 An example of this may be if you have an age_year and an age_month field but you only want age_month to be populated if the subject is less than one year